concourse/docker-image-resource/README.md

   first pull `image:tag` from the Docker registry (so as to use cached intermediate images when building).
 This will cause the resource to fail if it is set to `true` and the image does not exist yet.

+* `cache_from`: *Optional.* An array of images to consider as cache sources.
+  When specified, it should be a subset of the `load_bases` array.
+If you want to use an image in a `FROM` step, it is sufficient to include it in `load_bases`.
+If you want to use an image as a cache source for other build steps, you must include it both in `load_bases` and in `cache_from`.

 * `cache_tag`: *Optional.* Default `tag`.
 The specific tag to pull before building when `cache` parameter is set.
 Instead of pulling the same tag that's going to be built, this allows picking a different tag like